 To make it easier to find specialists with a track record of providing Access Gap services, we’ve added a new search available here.

-- To simplify things, we are changing the rule so that the maximum gap is $500 per doctor per hospital episode, potentially saving you money.
+- The maximum gap is $500 per doctor per hospital episode, potentially saving you money.
 The maximum gap for pregnancy and birth remains at $800 per doctor.

 - We are strengthening the Access Gap rules to ensure that specialists who use Access Gap do not charge non-clinical fees, such as booking or admin fees or any other fees not associated with your hospital procedure.
 The changes make it clear that your specialist can’t charge these fees if they bill using Access Gap.

 If you have pre-booked a hospital admission for after 1 July 2020, give us a call on 1800 808 690 and we can chat about our transitional arrangements.